duhyuncho1994/BA2025DUCHO/README.md

 #### Lstar
 - After constructing the hypothesis DFA, if a new state is added to R, a Counterexample is requested.
 Therefore, in most cases for Lstar, the number of EQs is equal to or lower than the number of states.
 #### TTT
-- However, in the case of TTT, EQ is frequently performed for refinement whenever a discrimination failure occurs, because if a discrimination failure occurs, EQ is requested again and again to obtain a new Counterexample in order to find a discriminator between states.
+- However, in case of TTT, especially in the case of DFA with complex structure, EQ is frequently performed for refinement whenever a discrimination failure occurs, because if a discrimination failure occurs, EQ is requested again and again to obtain a new Counterexample in order to find a discriminator between states.

 ### Runtime
 #### Lstar